scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, Control Plane root certificates are CA certificates.
 For simplicity, this document calls them 'root certificates', distinguishing them from the subordinate 'issuing CA certificates'.
 Root certificates are self-signed; the issuer and subject are the same entity, and the public key within the certificate is used to verify its own signature.
 The public key of the Control Plane root certificate and proof of ownership of the private key are embedded in the TRC of an ISD, via the self-signed Control Plane root certificate.
 This facilitates the bootstrapping of trust within an ISD, and marks the Control Plane root certificates as the starting point of an ISD's certificate verification path.

-The RECOMMENDED maximum validity period of a Control Plane root certificate is 1 year.
+The RECOMMENDED maximum validity period of a Control Plane root certificate is 5 years.

 **Note**: The TRC of each ISD contains a trusted set of Control Plane root certificates, and this set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [](#trc-specification).